nkuhta/Python-Algorithms/README.md

 **[Selection Sort](https://github.com/nkuhta/Python-Algorithms/blob/master/06.%20Searching%20and%20Sorting/Selection%20Sort.ipynb)**
 &ensp;  Selection Sort implementation.
 Each pass look for the largest element and place it at end of array after pass is complete.
 **[Insertion Sort](https://github.com/nkuhta/Python-Algorithms/blob/master/06.%20Searching%20and%20Sorting/Insertion%20Sort.ipynb)**
 &ensp;  Insertion sort algorithm.
-Traverse an array creating a growing sorted sublist where values are inserted into that sublist in order.
+Traverse an array creating a growing sorted sublist where values are inserted into that sublist in
+&ensp; order.